indykiss/DataStructures-Algos/Concepts.md

 Weighted vs unweighted: Instances where the each connection has some sort of weight.
 Weight could signify distance or cost or time to travel between locations.

 Legal coloring: Basically each node is colored and no adjacent node has the same color.
 If there are nodes next to each other who are all blue, then that is illegal coloring, for example.

+RN: Graphs can have loops.
+Essentially a node that's connected to itself (like the line connecting nodes; one line just connects to itself).
+This can be an edge case for us to consider.

 #### Representation of Graphs in code